tanvirhasanjewel/Blood_Daan/README.md

 # Blood_Daan

-Blood Donation System is a PHP-based web project to find blood in your location.
+Blood_Daan is a website where you can easily find your blood in your location.
+The website works :

+1. Register on the website for your blood group and your location.
+2. Find your blood in your location.
+3. You can get any problem resolved with customer care.

 ## Introduction